How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 A worn-out key might not align the pins inside the lock correctly.
 If your key is bent, rounded, or cracked, it can cause issues even if the lock is functioning perfectly.

 If the door or frame has warped, or if the lock was installed slightly off-center, the latch may not line up properly with the strike plate.
-This causes sticking, especially when locking or unlocking the door from the inside.
+This leads to sticky locks, especially when locking or unlocking the door from the inside.

 Just like any mechanical device, locks wear out over time.
 Springs, pins, and tumblers inside the cylinder can weaken, jam, or break after years of use.